Proverbs 12:9

 Better is the lightly esteemed who hath a servant, Than the self-honoured who lacketh bread.

-Proverbs 12:10 A righteous man has regard for the life of his animal, But even the compassion of the wicked is cruel.
-(NASB ©1995)
+A righteous man regards the life of his animal, but the tender mercies of the wicked are only cruelty.

 Better Bread Despised Destitute Esteemed Food Great High Honoreth Honors Honoureth Humble Lightly Low Need Nobody Opinion Playeth Plays Position Pretend Rank Servant Somebody Standing Works